Jean-Pierre Graser

-Jean-Pierre "Jim" Graser (9 November 1914, in Gonderange – 2 March 1979) was a Luxembourgian boxer who competed in the 1936 Summer Olympics.
+Jean-Pierre "Jim" Graser (9 November 1914, in Gonderange – 2 March 1979) was a Luxembourgish boxer who competed in the 1936 Summer Olympics.

 In 1936 he was eliminated in the second round of the light heavyweight class after losing his fight to the eventual bronze medalist Francisco Risiglione.

 1936 Olympic results

 Below is the record of Jean-Pierre Graser, a Luxembourgian light heavyweight boxer who competed at the 1936 Berlin Olympics: